xlab-ub/mlmodelscope-api/README.md

 This repository provides the main parts of the mlmodelscope API

+## Deployment

+The `DOCKER_REGISTRY` environment variable must be set to build or pull the correct image tags for development, staging, or production.
+The `.env` file sets this to `staging-ec2.mlmodelscope.org:5000` by default, which is the staging registry.
+This is safe to use for development as well.
+For production it should be set to `c3sr` so that images will be tagged and pulled from the C3SR namespace on Docker Hub.

 ## API

 The `/api` directory contains an application that provides most of